-- Landscapes and Landforms.

-- Ancient Civilisations (The Vikings, the Mongols and the Pacific Islanders)

-- The rise of mega cities and urbanisation
+- Geography Landscapes and Landforms. - History Ancient civilizations (may include the Vikings, the Mongols and the Pacific Islanders) - Civics and Business The governance and economic structure of Australia - RAVE Citizenship, culture and diversity

-- Immigration in Australia

-- The governance and economic structure of Australia

 Students will complete a range of assessment tasks over the semester.
 These may include: